Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 For people with crooked or misaligned teeth, orthodontic braces are a great solution for straightening them out.
 And though most of us are familiar with what braces are, many don’t know that braces function properly with the help of spacers for braces.

-Understanding intricacies like spacers can help you obtain a transparent picture of the procedure involved with getting braces.
+Understanding intricacies like spacers can help you obtain a transparent picture of the procedure involved with getting orthodontics.
 And that can make the whole process a little less daunting.

 In this post, we’re going to fill you in on all there is to know about teeth spacers.
 We’ll offer the answers to questions like: